TomDillane/in-tune-studio/README.md

 # In Tune Studio

 In Tune Studio is a a recording studio that can be booked by music artists on a day by day basis.
+The owner will be able to make updates to the room rates and details along with adding rooms.
+Once a room is booked for a particular date, it cannot be booked  by another user.
+Users will be able to review their profiles and make updates.

 ## UX - User Experience